+A10.
 All of my travel activities are focused on promoting Indian Tribal energy development, including stabilizing energy costs and improving electrical power systems on Indian lands and in Indian homes.

-Additionally, my testimony outlined an important Tribal electrification study that is being conducted by DOE's Office of Electricity Delivery and Energy Reliability.
-My office helped to coordinate the logistics of this study.
-Further, my testimony also reflected examples such as the Solar Decathlon when my office communicated alternative energy options for Indian Tribes.
+Additionally, my testimony outlined an important Tribal electrification study that is being conducted by DOE's Office of Electricity Delivery and Energy my testimony also reflected examples such as the Solar Decathlon when my office communicated alternative energy options for Indian Tribes.